lancekindle/py-bugger/docs/contributing/index.md

 !!! note

     When you install the project you want to test against, make sure you install it in editable mode.
 I've made the mistake of installing Pillow without the `-e` flag, and the tests keep passing no matter how many bugs I add.

+!!! note

+    Passing the `--verbose` (`-v`) flag will show you which files bugs were added to.
+This is not good for end users, who typically don't want to be told which files were modified.
+But it can be really helpful in development and testing work.

 ## Overall logic